dgcamblor/UMIvar/Doctorado/ctDNA methylation overview.md

 - Epi proColon (see [[ctDNA methylation in CRC — biomarkers]]).
 - Cologuard
 - (...)

+One study was able to predict cancer versus normal tissue with more than 95% accuracy in three cohorts.
 ### Tumor-specific methylation detection

 As I well know, the ctDNA concentration in cfDNA is generally low in cancer patients.
 The most promising approach to detect the specific ctDNA methylation patterns is to recover the tumor signal by using **deconvolution algorithms**.